b_asic.resources¶

 - list of

-A list of new
+ProcessCollection A list of new

-objects with the process splitting.
+ProcessCollectionobjects with the process splitting.

 - list of

-- b_asic.resources.draw_exclusion_graph_coloring(exclusion_graph: Graph, color_dict: dict[Process, int], ax: Axes | None = None, color_list: list[str] | list[tuple[float, float, float]] | None = None, **kwargs) None ¶
+- b_asic.resources.draw_exclusion_graph_coloring(exclusion_graph: Graph, color_dict: dict[Process, int], ax: Axes | None = None, color_list: list[str] | list[tuple[float, float, float]] | None = None, **kwargs) None¶

-Helper function for drawing colored exclusion graphs.
+Draw the colored exclusion graphs.

 Example usage: